Deophius/singin/readme.md

 * passwd: The password required to access the database.
 * url_stu_new: The URL to post for student info.
 * intro: The first line to appear in singer.log, customizable.
+* watchdog_poll: The seconds watchdog waits before checking for lessons, quit, etc.
+* retry_wait: If the previous attempt to auto sign in failed because of network error, wait for `retry_wait` seconds before retrying.

 ## Client configuration file